 Jonathan Bernstein joined the SSCAB in March 2013.
 He and his wife Linda raised their daughter in Silver Spring, first in the Indian Springs neighborhood and then in Seven Oaks-Evanswood.
 Long a government campaign finance lawyer, he works and writes in the field but is able to spend more time contributing to a wealth of community projects.

-A regular participant in SSCAB meetings and events, Jonathan is happy to officially join the SSCAB.
-He will focus his time on the Economic Development Committee while continuing to support the valuable programming of the Neighborhoods and TREE Committees.
+A regular participant in SSCAB meetings and events, Jonathan receives much by contributing to the community through the SSCAB.
+He now co-chairs the TREE Committee, while continuing to support the valuable programming of the Neighborhoods and Commercial & Economic Development Committees.

 Dan Morales is an architect and urban planner who believes that buildings and communities should be designed for the people who will live in and among them.
 He volunteers his time to influence project outcomes that are attractive, human scaled, and sustainable over the long term.

 In collaboration with ESSCA, Dan provided feedback on aesthetics and massing for the

 Attracted by Silver Spring's diversity and livability, Dan and his wife Melanie decided to move their young family from DC to make downtown Silver Spring their home.